brainfucksec/brainfucksec.github.io/_posts/2022-05-23-create-strong-passwords-with-apg.md

 ## Introduction

-To generate secure/strong passwords (passphrases) there are several methods, here we see how to generate them with the APG program on Gnu/Linux.
-But first we need some theory on this topic...
+To generate secure/strong passwords (passphrases) there are several methods, here we see how to generate them with `apg` on GNU/Linux.
+But first we need some theory on this argument...

 From [Wikipedia - Password strenght](https://en.wikipedia.org/wiki/Password_strength):

-Password strength is a measure of the effectiveness of a password against guessing or brute-force attacks. **The strength of a password is a function of length, complexity, and unpredictability.** Using strong passwords lowers overall risk of a security breach, but strong passwords do not replace the need for other effective security controls.
+Password strength is a measure of the effectiveness of a password against guessing or brute-force attacks.
+The strength of a password is a function of length, complexity, and unpredictability.
+Using strong passwords lowers overall risk of a security breach, but strong passwords do not replace the need for other effective security controls.

 The rate at which an attacker can submit guessed passwords to the system is a key factor in determining system security.
 It is usual in the computer industry to specify password strength in terms of information entropy, which is measured in bits, see: [Entropic Security](https://en.wikipedia.org/wiki/Entropic_security).